panyutsriwirote/ConsoleGo/README.md

 Once two **P**'s have been played consecutively, the game will end and both player must choose groups that will be removed from the board.
 Enter **P** when the removal has finished.

 Score will be calculated using territory scoring with 6.5 Komi.
-This can be modified in **src/rule.h**.
+Komi can be modified in **include/rule.h**.